vnguy072/sql_walmart_sales-/README.md

 GROUP BY MONTH(STR_TO_DATE(Date, '%d-%m-%Y'))
 ORDER BY ABS(Correlation) DESC;
 ```
-9.If dataset spans multiple years, calculate year-over-year sales growth for the same month.
+9. If dataset spans multiple years, calculate year-over-year sales growth for the same month.
 Which week shows the most consistent growth?
 ```sql
 WITH t1 AS (
     SELECT